The Totally Excellent Adventures of Mack and The D: Development

 After the sixth season finale of Agents of S.H.I.E.L.D. aired in August 2019, showrunners Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell revealed that the seventh season would feature the team trying to save the world from invasion by the Chronicoms.
-They use time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
+They used time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
 Later that month, one of the season's episodes was revealed to be titled "The Totally Excellent Adventures of Mack and The D" and written by Brent Fletcher.
 It was confirmed to be the seventh episode of the season in July 2020, when Jesse Bochco was revealed to have directed it.
 Following the ending of the previous episode, "The Totally Excellent Adventures of Mack and The D" is set during the 1980s.
 The title of the episode is a reference to the 1989 film Bill & Ted's Excellent Adventure.
 Fletcher stated it was determined at the beginning of the season that, while the specifics were unknown, one of the episodes would be "Chopping Mall-esque".

 Writing

-With Alphonso "Mack" MacKenzie and Deke Shaw stranded in 1982, Deke actor Jeff Ward said his character "kind of finds a way to thrive in" the time period.
-Mack, after the death of his parents in the previous episode, hits rock bottom in the episode, which actor Henry Simmons said was necessary to show since "we’ve seen [Mack] be strong so much".
+With Alphonso "Mack" Mackenzie and Deke Shaw stranded in 1982, Deke actor Jeff Ward said his character "kind of finds a way to thrive in" the time period.
+Mack, after the death of his parents in the previous episode, hits rock bottom in the episode, which actor Henry Simmons said was necessary to show since "we've seen [Mack] be strong so much".
 Ward added that "it's a hard thing that could be trivialized in [the] world [of the show], and it's not [...] there's a feeling of what real loss feels like, and how real people deal with it and come together to overcome it ...
 It led to a really human experience that I think people will relate to."
 Deke can also relate to Mack after losing his own parents at a young age.

-The episode pays homage to various media from the 1980s, including Max Headroom (Coulson's resurrection), Short Circuit and Chopping Mall (the new Chronicom bodies), Doctor Who's Daleks (a Chronicom screaming "Exterminate"), The Breakfast Club (using "Don't You (Forget About Me)" in the episode), The Terminator (Chronicom hunters HUD), WarGames (Sybil reaching out to Russell), Weird Science (Russell falling in love with Sybil), Commando (Mack's suit up montage), Predator (Mack and Deke's handshake), The A-Team ("the classic montage intro" when Deke introduces the members of his Deke Squad), Top Gun, E.T. the Extra-Terrestrial, Rambo, Back to the Future, MacGyver, and campy slasher films.
+The episode pays homage to various media from the 1980s, including Max Headroom (Coulson's resurrection), Short Circuit and Chopping Mall (the new Chronicom bodies), Doctor Who's Daleks (a Chronicom screaming "Exterminate"), The Breakfast Club (using "Don't You (Forget About Me)" in the episode), The Terminator (Chronicom hunters HUD), WarGames (Sybil reaching out to Russell), Weird Science (Russell falling in love with Sybil), Commando (Mack's suit up montage), Predator (Mack and Shaw's handshake), The A-Team ("the classic montage intro" when Shaw introduces the members of his Deke Squad), Top Gun, E.T. the Extra-Terrestrial, Rambo, Back to the Future, MacGyver, and campy slasher films.
 Other 1980s television tropes were also used.
 Ward said while the episode was shot "earnestly", there was also "a side-eye kind of making fun of it at the same time".